 Who should attend?

 Anyone who is interested in journeying, nature and conservation, mythology, tree lore, creativity, woodland and outdoor activities and skills, exploring their own relationship to the Goddess in all her aspects and forms.
-You can be brand new to the process or a seasoned practioner yourself.
-No experience is necessary and depth of experience will be welcomed!

 If you are on a threshold yourself – or would like to retrospectively look back at your own experience of those thresholds.
 We hope to offer a space where all are able to share of their experiences openly and draw from the journey of the Goddess herself to develop a nourishing narrative.